Huang-Yuanhang/Slack/README.md

 ------------------------------------------------------------------------------------------

 The development workflow for the website project incorporates a structured approach, focusing on team collaboration, code quality, and performance optimization.
-<br>Here's the refined workflow considering the new information:

 1. Communication and Collaboration
 * Clear Communication Channels: Use platforms; Slack and Discord for daily communication.